- Accommodate one or both partners' ADHD without tilting the relationship out of balance ("parent-child" or "nagger-nag-ee")?

 - Its impact on relationships and other spheres of life, and

-- The clinically proven strategies to help these couples.
+- The clinically proven strategies to help these individuals and couples.

 The online training—one set of courses for clinicians and another set for consumers—will provide a deeper and broader level of understanding, all at the user's pace.

-The format consists of narrated video presentations, chapter by chapter, augmented with:
+The format consists of narrated video presentations, chapter by chapter, 15-30 minutes each, augmented with:

 - Short videos carefully selected from outside sources (e.g. animations of neurotransmitter function)